 NYC has legal protections for LGBT.
 In fact, recently NYC’s mayor, Andrew Cuomo, signed a bill legalizing same-sex marriage.

-Let’s look at corporate conglomerates such as Lockheed Martin whose headquarters is in Bethesda, Maryland and Dell’s headquarters in Austin, TX, all organizations along with Johnson & Johnson’s headquarters in Brunswick, NJ exist in cities where diversity is welcome.
-GM’s headquarters are in Detroit, MI which does not have legal protections for GLBT.
+Let’s look at corporate conglomerates such as Lockheed Martin whose headquarters is in Bethesda, Maryland and Dell’s in Austin, TX, all organizations along with Johnson & Johnson’s in Brunswick, NJ exist in cities where diversity is welcome.
+GM’s are in Detroit, MI which does not have legal protections for GLBT.
 Yet, Detroit benefits from the hiring policies GM has in place.

-Joann Muller, Forbes Detroit bureau of the chief writer, reports that Tim Bryan, chairman and chief executive of GalaxE Solutions, says “If you don’t capitalize on opportunities, you get left behind.”
+Joann Muller, Forbes Detroit bureau of the chief writer, reports that Tim Bryan, chairman, and chief executive of GalaxE Solutions, says “If you don’t capitalize on opportunities, you get left behind.”

 Muller writes that the entrepreneurs and business leaders are capitalizing on opportunities to turn a city on the brink of bankruptcy, is to gain on realized profits.
 By bridging with Detroit’s police force in addressing solutions to a rapidly growing crime rate and offering protections to the citizens and collaborating with the city’s existing smaller businesses, funding programs which provide for green, sustainable agriculture in urban food.
-Whole Foods contributed $10 million to local businesses to help them grow and become financially independent as business operations.
+Whole Foods contributed $10 million to local companies to help them grow and become financially independent as business operations.

 Jacksonville, FL continues to coexist despite the massive debt it carries.
 Civic leaders and CEO’s who run corporate conglomerates and small businesses have come to city hall in the recent year and months to encourage the city council members to pass legal protections for LGBT.
 Among these bigwigs were ex-mayors who reported seeing the backlash of a city which refuses to recognize gay rights.
 Some of them said a decline in employee retention rates and lost opportunities in hiring the most qualified and skilled individuals in the labor force.
 City council members in Jacksonville, however, were more concerned over their own small business operations despite expert witnesses such as educators and leaders from programs well versed in LGBT matters.